-- A) Description.
-The Shoreland Protection District is comprised of lands contiguous to and in the immediate vicinity of Caspian and Eligo Lakes. - B) Purpose.
-The Shoreland Protection District is established to: - Protect surface water resources on Caspian and Eligo Lakes. - Preserve vegetation and natural cover of the shores adjacent to Caspian Lake and the western shore of Eligo Lake (as defined by Zoning Maps) in order to protect surface water resources and prevent pollution; - Recognize the extreme vulnerability of lakeshore properties to erosion; - Preserve or improve the natural stability of shoreline; - Prevent degradation of water quality; - Preserve the undeveloped wooded vegetation views both to and from the lakes and to avoid problems resulting from continued development of the lakeshores which would cause natural and scenic resource degradation. - Retain the mix of residential/summer homes as well as the recreation uses traditional to these lakes while it protects wildlife habitats and conserves both the natural scenic beauty that currently exists along the shorelands as well as the open fields and undeveloped forest viewsheds within the Town of Greensboro.
+- (A) Description.
+The Shoreland Protection District is comprised of lands contiguous to and in the immediate vicinity of Caspian and Eligo Lakes. - (B) Purpose.
+The Shoreland Protection District is established to: - o Protect surface water resources on Caspian and Eligo Lakes. - Preserve vegetation and natural cover of the shores adjacent to Caspian Lake and the western shore of Eligo Lake (as defined by Zoning Maps) in order to protect surface water resources and prevent pollution; - o Recognize the extreme vulnerability of lakeshore properties to erosion; - o Preserve or improve the natural stability of shoreline; - o Prevent degradation of water quality; - Preserve the undeveloped wooded vegetation views both to and from the lakes and to avoid problems resulting from continued development of the lakeshores which would cause natural and scenic resource degradation. - Retain the mix of residential/summer homes as well as the recreation uses traditional to these lakes while it protects wildlife habitats and conserves both the natural scenic beauty that currently exists along the shorelands as well as the open fields and undeveloped forest viewsheds within the Town of Greensboro.

-C) Permitted Uses: (D) Conditional Uses: Accessory Dwelling Unit [see §4.2] Accessory Use or Structure Agriculture [see §3.6] Dwelling, Single Family Forestry [see §3.6] Home Child Care1 Home Occupation [see §4.7] Residential Care or Group Home2 Boathouse Cemetery Essential Service Public Building Recreational Facility
+(C) Permitted Uses:

+- 1. Accessory Dwelling Unit [see §4.2]

+- 2. Accessory Use or Structure

+- 3. Agriculture [see §3.6]

+- 4. Dwelling, Single Family

+- 5. Forestry [see §3.6]

+- 6. Home Child Care1

+- 7. Home Occupation [see §4.7]

+- 8. Residential Care or Group Home2